mmul-it/training/Kubernetes-From-Scratch/Kubernetes-Fix-Broken-YAMLs.md

 # Lab | Fix broken YAMLs

-This lab will show three YAML files related to Kubernetes resources with problems.
+In this lab you will show three YAML files related to Kubernetes resources with problems.
 Try to find out where the problem is before looking at the solution.

 ## Faulty YAML 1